Looking for love, marriage, and therapy on Central Park West.

-COUPLE OF THE CENTURY is an expanded, full-length version of my one-act play, THE SESSION, which was produced at the Strawberry One-Act Festival 2005 at the Bernie West Theatre, New York; published in The Distillery; and nominated for a Pushcart Prize.
+COUPLE OF THE CENTURY is an expanded, full-length version of the one-act play, THE SESSION by William Ivor Fowkes, which was produced at the Strawberry One-Act Festival 2005 at the Bernie West Theatre, New York; published in The Distillery; and nominated for a Pushcart Prize.

 FINALIST (by audience vote) - Strawberry One-Act Festival, Cherry Lane Theatre, New York City, 2008.

 SEMI-FINALIST - Open Book’s 8th National Readers Playwriting Competition, New York City, 2006.